grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 - [(Optional) Rulers]({{<relref "./ruler.md">}}) shard rule groups to evaluate.
 - [(Optional) Alertmanagers]({{<relref "./alertmanager.md">}}) shard tenants.

+## How the hash ring is shared between Grafana Mimir instances

+Hash ring data structures need to be shared between Grafana Mimir instances.
+To propagate changes to the hash ring, Grafana Mimir uses a key-value store.
+The key-value store is required and can be configured independently for the hash rings of different components.

+For more information, see the [key-value store documentation]({{<relref "./about-the-key-value-store.md">}}).

 ## Features that are built using the hash ring

 Grafana Mimir primarily uses the hash ring for sharding and replication.